 Healthy Homemade Lunchables

-Coming up with a healthy homemade lunchable is not rocket science.
-I mean, if Kraft can put crackers, meat and cheese together in a box and call it lunch, why can’t we?
+Coming up with a healthy Lunchable is not rocket science.
+I mean, if Kraft can put crackers, meat, and cheese together in a box and call it lunch, why can’t we?
 The key is to simply choose better ingredients.

 Here’s the simple formula we use:

-As to what you want the starch to be or what type of protein is packed, the sky is the limit!
+As to what you want the starch to be or what type of protein is packed, the sky’s the limit!
 The easiest (and cheapest) way is to simply pack whatever you happen to have in the fridge, and that’s also a great way to use up leftovers.
-But of course, don’t let what’s in the fridge, or not in the fridge, hinder your!
+But of course, don’t let what’s in the fridge, or not in the fridge, hinder you!

-If you’re stuck on what to pack, these ideas can help.
-(They’re based loosely on what Lunchable currently offers, so if you need to, feel free to use that little tid-bit to help you to convince your kids “it’s the same only better.”)
+If you’re stuck on what to pack, these healthy lunchables ideas can help.
+(They’re based loosely on what Lunchable currently offers, so if you need to, feel free to use that little tidbit to help you to convince your kids “it’s the same only better.”)

 - chips/pretzels/crackers + hot dog + mustard/ketchup